Deecey01/talentPro/README.md

 ### General
 - **User Authentication**: Secure registration and login process.
 - **Stripe Payment Integration**: Safe and secure payment gateway for transactions.
-- **User Profiles**: Separate buyer and seller accounts.
+- **User Profiles**: Separate buyer and Freelancer accounts.

-### Seller
+### Freelancer
-- **Gig Creation**: Sellers can create gigs with detailed descriptions and multiple features.
+- **Gig Creation**: Freelancers can create gigs with detailed descriptions and multiple features.
 - **Order Management**: View and manage orders, review requests, and deliver finished work.
 - **Chat Feature**: Direct communication with buyers, including a "mark as read" option.

 ### Buyer
 - **Gig Search and Filters**: Search for gigs, filter by price range, and sort by newest or most popular.
 - **Order and Review**: Purchase products, leave one review per product with a star rating.
-- **Chat Feature**: Direct communication with sellers, including a "mark as read" option.
+- **Chat Feature**: Direct communication with Freelancers, including a "mark as read" option.

 ## Technologies Used
 - **Frontend**: React.js